Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Make sure** the `settings` are updated as shown in [Setting Files](#setting-files) section to reflect your own resource app settings and connection strings.

-Once all of the above is in place, Cake is now able to authenticate and deploy the C# Function Apps.
+Once all of the above is in place, Cake is now able to authenticate and deploy the C# function apps.

 :eight_spoked_asterisk: **Please note** that you must adjust the `cake/paths.cake` file to match your resource names.
 The `public static class Resources` class defines the resource names.